What does Brooke mean?

 Brooke is a very popular first name for females (#397 out of 4276, Top 9%) and also a very popular last name for both adults and children (#6608 out of 150436, Top 4%).
 (2000 U.S. Demographics)

-Brooklyn (#26 in 2014), Brooklynn (#159), Brooklynne and Brook are the popular alternative forms of Brooke (#137 in 2014) appearing in the Top 2000.
-These forms of Brooke reached the height of their popularity less than a decade ago (adoption of 1.1%) and are almost as popular today (adoption 0.8%, ▼24%), but with versions such as Brook becoming somewhat outmoded.
+Which version is better?with its variant forms and related girl names.
+Brooklyn (#31 in 2015), Brooklynn (#170), Brooklynne and Brook are the popular alternative forms of Brooke (#150 in 2015) appearing in the Top 2000.
+These forms of Brooke reached the height of their popularity less than a decade ago (adoption of 1.1%) and are somewhat less widespread today (adoption 0.8%, ▼29%), with versions such as Brook becoming somewhat outmoded.
 Brooke has historically been preferred by parents, though Brooklyn is currently the more favored form.